Chip-scale atomic clock

 A chip scale atomic clock (CSAC) is a compact, low-power atomic clock fabricated using techniques of microelectromechanical systems (MEMS) and incorporating a low-power semiconductor laser as the light source.
-The first CSAC physics package was demonstrated at NIST in 2003, based on an invention made in 2001.
+The first CSAC physics package was demonstrated at the National Institute of Standards and Technology (NIST) in 2003, based on an invention made in 2001.
 The work was funded by the US Department of Defense's Defense Advanced Research Projects Agency (DARPA) with the goal of developing a microchip-sized atomic clock for use in portable equipment.
 In military equipment it is expected to provide improved location and battlespace situational awareness for dismounted soldiers when the global positioning system is not available, but many civilian applications are also envisioned.
 Commercial manufacturing of these atomic clocks began in 2011.
 The CSAC, the world's smallest atomic clock, is 4 x 3.5 x 1 cm (1.5 x 1.4 x 0.4 inches) in size, weighs 35 grams, consumes only 115 mW of power, and can keep time to within 100 microseconds per day after several years of operation.

 A more stable design based on the vibration of rubidium atoms was demonstrated by NIST in 2019.
-The new design has yet to be commercialized.